criblio/elastic-cribl-monitoring/README.md

 For example:

 Visualizations on the `Cribl Metrics - Overview` dashboard, allows you to drilldown into the `Cribl Metrics - Worker Processes` dashboard after observing that one of the workers shows signs of high CPU utilization.

+### About

+These dashboards should help you get started to monitor Cribl Products with Elastic.
+Feel free to contribute and shoot us a pull request.
+If you notice any issues, feel free to create an issue in this repository.

+You’re welcome to share feedback and ideas [in our community slack channel](https://cribl-community.slack.com/archives/C06AE510KC1).
+Are you not a member of our Slack Community?
+Head over to https://cribl-community.slack.com/

+Author: Robbert Hink

+Honorable Mentions:

+Ben Marcus - General Testing

+Jordyn Short - General Testing and contributor